Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Introduction

 \begin{theorem} Lyapunov exponents vary continuously restricted to the subset of fiber-bunched elements $A\colon M\rightarrow GL(2,\mathbb{R})$ of the space $H^r(M)$. \end{theorem}

 In general, one can not expect to obtain continuity of Lyapunov exponents in the space of H\"older cocycles without any extra assumption.
 Indeed, in \cite{BocV}, Bocker and Viana presented an example of a H\"older-continuous, $SL(2,\mathbb{R})$-valued cocycle with non-zero Lyapunov exponents which is approximated in the H\"older topology by cocycles with zero Lyapunov exponents.
-This example is not fiber-bunched, as expected, and moreover this property is used explicitly in the construction.
+Recently the third author \cite{But} has refined the Bocker-Viana construction to build a family of examples of discontinuity of Lyapunov exponents in the H\"older topology which are arbitrarily close to being fiber-bunched.
+Theorem \ref{conjecture} is sharp for this family.

 The technique employed by Bocker and Viana to construct their example is a refinement of a technique used by Bochi \cite{Bochi, Bochi2} to prove the Bochi--Ma\~n\'e theorem.
-This theorem implies that, in the space of continuous cocycles over aperiodic base dynamics, the only continuity points for Lyapunov exponents of $GL(2,\mathbb{R})$-valued cocycles are those which are (uniformly) hyperbolic and those with $\lambda ^-(\mu)=\lambda ^+(\mu)$.
+This theorem implies that, in the space of continuous cocycles over aperiodic base dynamics, the only continuity points for Lyapunov exponents of $SL(2,\mathbb{R})$-valued cocycles are those which are (uniformly) hyperbolic and those with zero exponents.
 Thus, discontinuity of Lyapunov exponents is typical if one only assumes continuous variation of the cocycle.

-The main dynamical feature exhibited by fiber-bunched cocycles is the existence of invariant holonomies.
+The main dynamical feature exhibited by fiber-bunched cocycles is the existence of a continuous family of invariant holonomies.
 These holonomies moreover vary continuously with the cocycle.
 This is the main geometric property we exploit to establish the continuity of Lyapunov exponents.
 Our main theorem below states that Lyapunov exponents depend continuously on the cocycle and on the underlying measure if we restrict ourselves to families of cocycles admitting invariant holonomies and to families of invariant measures with local product structure and ``well behaved" Jacobians.